 You have only 15 days following your arrest to request this hearing.
 Don’t wait—protect your license by contacting a Linn, MO DWI administrative hearing lawyer at Combs Waterkotte now.
 Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Linn, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Linn, MO.

-What is a DWI Administrative Hearing in Linn, MO and Across Missouri?
+Understanding DWI Administrative Hearings in Linn, MO

-At the hearing, the following key elements are evaluated:
+During the hearing, the following elements are examined:

-- Did the officer have reasonable grounds to stop you?
+- Did law enforcement have reasonable grounds to pull you over?

 - Were you driving while impaired?